 And, if you're a man, aftershave.

-With this in mind, let's take a deeper look at what aftershave actually is and why it works:
+With this in mind, let's take a deeper look at what aftershave is and why it works:

 Why Do Men Use Aftershave?